iron-cage/sdk/docs/readme.md

 # Documentation Directory

-This directory contains comprehensive documentation for the Iron Cage project with emphasis on iron_runtime modules (Control Panel, Agent Runtime, and runtime services).
+This directory contains comprehensive documentation for the Iron Cage project (Control Panel, Agent Runtime, and runtime services).

 ---

-## 📍 Repository Context

-You are viewing documentation from the **iron_runtime** repository.
-Iron Cage uses a two-repository architecture:
-- **iron_runtime** (this repository) - Control Panel, Agent Runtime, runtime services (11 modules)
-- **iron_cage** (separate repository) - OS sandboxing, CLI tools, foundation modules (10 modules)

-The design documents in this directory describe the **complete Iron Cage platform** architecture across both repositories.

----

 ## Scope

 **Responsibility:**
-Houses comprehensive design documentation that explains architecture, deployment strategies, module distribution, and package dependencies for the Iron Cage platform (both iron_runtime and iron_cage repositories).
+Houses comprehensive design documentation that explains architecture, deployment strategies, module distribution, and package dependencies for the Iron Cage platform.
 Documents here are reference materials for understanding the system as a whole.

 **In Scope:**
-- Architecture and design documentation (two-repository model)
+- Architecture and design documentation
-- Deployment and packaging strategies (5 deployment packages)
+- Deployment and packaging strategies (6 deployment packages)
-- Module-to-package mappings (21 modules across both repos)
+- Module-to-package mappings
-- Cross-repository dependencies (crates.io + HTTP API)
 - System-level design decisions and rationale
+- Integration patterns with external systems

 **Out of Scope:**
-- Module-specific implementation details (see `module/*/spec.md` in respective repos)
+- Module-specific implementation details (see `module/*/spec.md`)
 - Module-specific API documentation (see `module/*/readme.md`)
 - Product specifications and requirements (see `/spec/` directory)
-- Business and market strategy (see `business/` directory in iron_cage)
 - Development workflow and contribution guides (see root `readme.md`)

 ---